LeandroBerlin/react-dog-ceo/README.md

-We'll create a webapp using React, Redux and Saga as middleware.
-The application will fetch image data from the Dogs API and store it to Redux using Saga.
+We'll create a webapp using React, Redux and Saga as [middleware](https://redux.js.org/advanced/middleware).
+Our application will fetch a random image from the [Dogs API](https://dog.ceo/dog-api/) and display it into our React App using Redux & Saga.

 ## What is Redux-saga